neondatabase/website/content/docs/postgres/query-reference.md

 ```

 These examples showcase the variety of indexes that can be created in Postgres, including basic, unique, composite, partial, expression-based, and GIN indexes.
 They also cover index maintenance operations such as dropping, reindexing, and creating indexes concurrently to minimize lock contention.

+For more information about indexes in Postgres, see [Indexes](https://www.postgresql.org/docs/current/indexes.html).

 ### Views